-Are you ready to short sell your home?
+Do you need to short sell your home?

 Next, don't forget about your closing costs.
-My experience means I know to take into account fees like title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at the closing table.
+My work in this area means I know to take into account fees including title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs at closing.

-Finally, get in touch with your lender and let them know of the situation.
-They may even have a special team that deals with short sales.
-Ask about their particular process.
-Some lenders will be more able to work with you than others.
-They may be able to decrease how much you owe or make other arrangements.
-Your lender will have to give approval for the final sale.
+Finally, call your lender and tell them of your situation.
+They may even have a special department that manages short sales.
+Ask about their particular procedures.
+Some lenders will be more willing to work with you than others.
+They may be able to lessen how much you owe or make other arrangements.
+Your lender will have to approve the final sale.